 It required a very close eye to detail since each and every guitar was well apt to be pitted against each other.

-We’re excited to reveal the Top 7, but don’t be a hater if you don’t agree.
+We’re excited to reveal the Top 9, but don’t be a hater if you don’t agree.
 We’ve got a full explanation of why they’re ranked and placed where they are.

 Let’s get this started!

-The Top Electric-Acoustic Guitars Less Than $500
+The Top Acoustic-Electric Guitars Less Than $500 In 2022

 We took quality, value, and popularity into consideration, and we were stringent and impartial when it came to splitting hairs over very slim and tight margins.

 While they may be premium instruments for the content beginner, we’re also concerned about how an intermediate player would benefit from putting down this amount of cash.

 Keeping all this in mind, we were brutal in our rankings.
 Here’s the results!

-Top 7 Best Acoustic Electric Guitars for Under $500
+Top 9 Best Acoustic Electric Guitars for Under $500

-Seagull S6 Original QI – Best Under $400!
+1. Seagull S6 Original QI – Best Overall

 The Seagull S6 Original QI is a North American-made instrument with a solid cedar top.
 While the back and sides might be made of laminate, it’s still 3-layered wild cherry wood that produces a unique signature indicative of the Seagull S6.

 It gets our number 1 spot for a few reasons.
-There’s no legitimate complaint about the solid Seagull.
+There’s no legitimate complaint about the solid Seagull at time of writing.
 It’s made in North America, and its unique features such as the 3-layer laminate and the reverse headstock make it worthy of a high quality guitar.

 With a solid spruce top and laminate back and sides, you’re getting what you should expect for the price.
-However, with that said, it’s one of only a rare few that offers a solid top in this price range from the brand when comparing it to the laminate bodies of the Fender T-Bucket 300CE and the CD-60CE guitars.
+However, with that said, it’s one of only a rare few that offers a solid top in this price range of under $500 from the brand when comparing it to the laminate bodies of the Fender T-Bucket 300CE and the CD-60CE guitars.

-Sure, you’d be compromising on sound, especially on a travel size guitar, but with the Fishman Isys T electronics, you won’t have to worry about not being heard.
+Sure, you’d be compromising on sound, especially on a travel size acoustic electric guitar, but with the Fishman Isys T electronics, you won’t have to worry about not being heard.
 Besides, it’s still a Martin!

 But, why didn’t a Martin land in first in the rankings?
 The honest answer: it’s not a full-size guitar, it doesn’t have a “real” wood fretboard, and it’s pretty pricey considering.
 But, it does land in third because buyers are extremely impressed with the mini Martin.
 It also has a left-hand model available, it’s extremely durable and portable, and it’s a perfect alternative as a practice guitar to avoid wear-and-tear on your more valuable instruments.

-Fender Tim Armstrong Hellcat – Under $400
+4. Fender Tim Armstrong Hellcat – Under $400

 This is on the cheaper end of the lineup, but with an all-mahogany build, you know the sound impact is going to be dynamic!
 As a tribute guitar to a famed musician, you might appreciate the custom work put into this beauty.
 Does Tim Armstrong or Rancid ring any bells?